 Is channel bonding the same as load balancing?

-No, channel bonding combines multiple connections into one for higher speed, while load balancing distributes traffic across multiple connections for redundancy and reliability.
+No, channel bonding combines multiple connections into one for higher bandwidth, while load balancing distributes traffic across multiple connections to optimize resource use and reliability.

 Do I need special hardware for channel bonding?

-Yes, implementing channel bonding often requires specialized hardware to combine and manage multiple network connections effectively.
+Yes, implementing channel bonding often requires specialized hardware and software to manage the combined connections effectively.

-Can channel bonding improve my internet speed at home?
+Can channel bonding improve my internet speed in rural areas?